openvcloud/docs/docs/Installation/Installation.md

 <a id="management-container"></a>
 ## Access the management container

 The management container is used to perform various admin operations on the environment.
 It is based on the management image and has the `kubectl` tool installed that is needed to perform various Kubernetes related operations.
-The management container also contains the environment system configuration which is necessary to use the `installer` tool inside the pod.
+The management container also contains the environemnt system configuration which is necessary to use the `installer` tool inside the pod.
 The `installer` tool uses the system config by default and it doesn't need to be specified by the user.

 For more details about the `ìnstaller` script see [Installer Script Details](Installer-script.md).